SAFETY HAZARD WARNINGS FOR LITHIUM-ION POLYMER BATTERIES

 - Batteries may be safely discharged at temperatures between 4°F and 140°F (-20°C and 60°C).
 Note this is the safe battery temperature rather than ambient temperature.
 Heavy use (frequent flashing) will cause the battery to develop internal heat beyond the ambient temperature.
 It is recommended that the discharge duty cycle be limited to 50% or less for long-term continuous use (more than 5-10 minutes).
 Example: If recycle time is, say 4 seconds, allow 8 seconds between shots.
 If shooting is in ambient temperatures above 105°F (41°C), lower duty cycles are recommended.
 Typically, in Vagabond units, the inverter will temporarily shut down if overheated from excess duty cycle.
 Note that battery capacity is lower at cold temperatures.

-SAFE DISPOSAL OF LITHIUM ION BATTERIES
+SAFE DISPOSAL OF LITHIUM-ION POLYMER BATTERIES

 To render the battery safe, apply tape over any exposed connectors to prevent the accidental shorting of the positive and negative terminals of the battery during transport.
 Place each battery into its own plastic bag, seal the bag, and deposit the battery into the recycling container.
 NEVER dispose of the battery in a fire or incinerator, as the battery may catch fire and explode.